kubermatic/docs/content/kubermatic/main/architecture/iam-role-based-access-control/_index.en.md

 ## Authentication with Dex
 [Dex](https://dexidp.io/) is an identity service that uses OIDC to drive authentication for KKP components.
 It acts as a portal to other identity providers through [connectors](https://dexidp.io/docs/connectors/).
 This lets Dex defer authentication to these connectors.
 Multiple connectors may be configured at the same time.
-Most Popular are:
+Most popular are:
 * [GitHub](https://dexidp.io/docs/connectors/github/)
 * [Google](https://dexidp.io/docs/connectors/google/)
 * [LDAP](https://dexidp.io/docs/connectors/ldap/)